Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Introduction

+Their model is prototypical and very relevant, as it is based on symmetric nearest neighbors jumps, without parameter.
+However, it remained unclear, how far the phenomenon extends when one looks at general gradient interactions, assuming only sufficient summability.
+Are there always HOVs, and if so, what regularity properties do they have?
+What are the possible consequences, are there pinned measures, what is their structure?
+What can we say about extremality, Markov chain property, translation invariance?
+This begs for a theory for HOVs for more general gradient Gibbs measures on regular trees with more general classes of interactions.
+This is the motivation for our present work.
+We restrict ourselves to regular trees in this paper, leaving more general graphs as supporting spaces for the future.

+We recall that a fixed gradient interaction on trees, may admit a large variety of consistent infinite-volume gradient Gibbs measures \cite{HKLR19}.
+We will focus in our study on two types of GGMs, which are consistent measures for the same fixed interaction described by the transfer operator.

+The most prominent and popular type of GGMs for which our results hold, are \textit{free states}, obtained with open boundary conditions.
+While all increments are independent under the measure, the liftability is non-trivial, and the corresponding lifted measure shows the lack of translation-invariance and extremality, as we will show.

+Moreover, we include in our analysis, at not too much more cost in the proofs, also the case of the more complex period-$2$ \textit{height-periodic} GGMs.
+These are GGMs for the same interaction, but they have an interesting dependence structure, in which the gradient variables are resampled conditional on a suitably chosen hidden Ising model, see Section \ref{subsec: results 2-height periodic}.
+This shows that our methods are not restricted to the free measures.

-\paragraph{\textbf{Main results 1: Existence of HOVs and peculiarities of pinned measures}} In the present note we consider free states and height-periodic measures asking for the possibility of pinning at infinity.
+\paragraph{\textbf{Main results 1: Existence of HOVs and peculiarities of pinned measures}} In the present note we consider free gradient states (Theorem \ref{thm: Free measure}) and height-periodic measures (Theorem \ref{thm: 2periodic}) asking for the possibility of pinning at infinity.
 Specifically we will explain how to obtain in complete generality the existence of height-offset variables for free GGMs and GGMs of period $2$.
-To show existence of HOVs, we prove that limits of empirical height sums over spheres (after an arbitrary pinning) converge a.s. and in $L^2(\nu)$ to a height-offset variable $H$.
-This works for the free gradient measure $\nu$, see Proposition \ref{pro: MartingaleFree}, but also for height-period $2$ gradient measures, see Proposition \ref{pro: MartingaleHiddenIsing} under an $L^2$-condition on the defining a-priori increment interaction along any edge described by $Q$.
+To show existence of HOVs, we prove that limits of empirical height sums over spheres (after an arbitrary auxiliary pinning at a given site) converge a.s. and in $L^2$ to a height-offset variable $H$.
+This works for the free gradient measure, see Theorem \hyperlink{res: existence free}{2a)}, but also for height-period $2$ gradient measures, see Theorem \hyperlink{res: existence 2per}{3a)}, under an $L^2$-condition on the defining a-priori increment interaction along any edge described by \hyperlink{par: transfer operator}{the transfer operator} $Q$.